-Network Entity lcon Explanation

-6 Indicates a third-party, non-AudioCodes device (such as Teams) communicating with the ARM.
-It's part of the ARM network topology.

-VoIP Peer Indicates a non-AudioCodes device or entity that is also part of the ARM network topology: Teams, PBXs, SIP trunks, other vendors' SBCs / gateways.
+Network Entity lcon Explanation 4 Red = operative state unavailable/unrouteable Orange = operative state logged out Strikethrough = locked No strikethrough = unlocked unavailable TON ate logged out d Indicates a hybrid Aud Gateway and SBC in o Blue = operative state Red = operative state INVALID CONFIGURAT Orange = operative state Strikethrough = locked No strikethrough = un available unavailable TON ate logged out िक् y, non-AudioCodes device (such as ag with the ARM.
+It's part of the ARM VoIP Peer Indicates a non-AudioCodes device or entity that is also part of the ARM network topology: Teams, PBXs, SIP trunks, other vendors' SBCs / gateways.
 These devices participate in processing ARM network calls and are connected to Nodes by 'Peer Connections'.
 The ARM operator can configure one of six VoIP Peer types.

-Teams

-SIP trunk
+(7) Teams SIP trunk

+Network Entity lcon Explanation

-PSTN
+(a) PSTN

-IP phones
+2 IP phones

-IP PBX
+2 IP PBX

 Legacy PBX

 Connection Indicated by a blue line (available) or a red line (unavailable).
 Joins two Nodes.
 Calls can be routed between two Nodes only if there is a Connection between them.
 Defined by adding an IP Group (at Node level).
 From AudioCodes' gateway/SBC perspective, a 'Connection' is an 'IP Group'.
 Connections between Nodes are added by the ARM operator.

 Peer Connection Indicated by a black line between a Node and a VoIP Peer.
 Represents a group of routing destinations/sources (connections to a VoIP Peer), 'last mile' connectivity.
 From AudioCodes' gateway/SBC perspective, a Peer Connection is a 'PSTN Trunk Group' or 'IP Group'.
-Red line = administrative state is unlocked / operative state is unavailable (no connection between the

-Network Entity lcon Explanation AudioCodes device and the remote device) / predeleted (IP Group was deleted from the device) Black line through a red sphere = unavailable and locked Black line through a black sphere = available but locked Operators can lock / unlock a Peer Connection as well as select a directional based lock / unlock which allows for example stopping only traffic towards a specific VoIP Peer (for example, a specific IVR) while calls coming from this VoIP Peer will still be routed to their destination.
+Red line = administrative state is unlocked / operative state is unavailable (no connection between the AudioCodes device and the remote device) / predeleted (IP Group was deleted from the device) Black line through a red sphere = unavailable and locked Black line through a black sphere = available but locked Operators can lock / unlock a Peer Connection as well as select a directional based lock / unlock which allows for example stopping only traffic towards a specific VoIP Peer (for example, a specific IVR) while calls coming from this VoIP Peer will still be routed to their destination.
 The feature can be used to perform a graceful stoppage of traffic for maintenance reasons (for example).
 The feature is essential for IVR VoIP Peers when there are always calls in a queue that are not yet connected to an agent.
 From the IVR's perspective, the connection to the agent is outbound calls; without the uni-directional lock feature, calls fail.
-The Map page and Peer Connections page indicate a Peer Connection's directional lock.
+The Map page and Peer Connections page

+Network Entity Icon Explanation indicate a Peer Connection's directional lock.